-Competition on Evolutionary Expensive Optimization for Mixed-Variable Optimization Problems (Category A)
+Competition on Evolutionary Expensive Optimization for Mixed-Variable Optimization Problems (Category C)

 IEEE World Congress on Computational Intelligence (WCCI 2026)